-There are two Grade II classrooms with 22 students and two gradehead teachers in each.
+There are three Grade II classes with one gradehead in each.

 About Grade II